2025 ANNUAL EDUCATIONAL CONFERENCE EVENT INFORMATION

 9:20 pm – 9:35 pm: Pro: The Severe Sepsis and Septic Shock Early Management Bundle (SEP-1) Bundle Saves Lives

-Speaker TBD - This speaker will argue the benefits of the SEP-1 Bundle and how it improves patient care.
+H. Bryant Nguyen, MD, MS, MBA (Loma Linda) - This speaker will argue the benefits of the SEP-1 Bundle/how it saves lives.

 9:35 pm – 9:50 pm: Con: : The Severe Sepsis and Septic Shock Early Management Bundle (SEP-1) Bundle Does Not Save Lives

-Speaker TBD - This speaker will argue the against the SEP-1 Bundle and highlight its limitations.
+Natalie Achamallah, MD, MS (Cottage Health) - This speaker will argue the against the SEP-1 Bundle/highlight its limitations.

 9:50-10:00 am Question and Answer